-Cleanliness, water quality and microbiological control are essential factors in the safe operation of engineered water systems.
+Cleanliness, water quality and microbiological control are essential factors in the safe operation of engineered water systems, and maintaining good domestic system water quality.
 As specialists in the field of water hygiene ph Water Technologies Ltd provide not only traditional methods of monitoring, cleaning, disinfection and refurbishment of domestic and process water systems, but also innovative control systems.
 All systems and practices are designed to meet specific site requirements for industrial, commercial, leisure and healthcare premises.
 All working methods and control systems comply with the latest Codes of Practice and specifications.

 Typically the systems to be considered are:

 - Cooling towers

 - Domestic water tanks/systems.

 - Air handling units

 Legionella bacteria are common in natural water courses such as rivers and ponds.
 Since legionella are widespread in the environment, they may contaminate and grow in other water systems such as cooling towers and hot and cold water services.
 They survive low temperatures and thrive at temperatures between 20°C- 45°C if the conditions are right, e.g. if a supply of nutrients is present such as rust, sludge, scale, algae and other bacteria.
 They are killed by high temperatures.
 It is therefore important to control the risks by introducing measures outlined in the Approved Code of Practice & guidance document Legionnaires’ disease – The Control of Legionella Bacteria in Water Systems (L8).